Discover more from Marco Altini’s Substack

-A note on continuous heart rate variability (HRV) measurements
+Issues with continuous heart rate variability (HRV) measurements

-issues with the physiology, technology and data interpretation of a (falwed) emerging application
+The physiology, technology and data interpretation of a (falwed) emerging application

 As it becomes easier and easier to capture HRV data (or at least PRV, the version of HRV captured when using optical methods via PPG), it follows that the interest grows in measuring HRV all the time.